colinhacks/zshy/README.md

 <details>
 <summary>View typical build output</summary>

-When you run a build, you'''ll see something like this:
+When you run a build, you'll see something like this:

 ```bash
 $ npx zshy